tomtom-international/keepachangelog-manager/README.md

-  create          Command to create a new (empty) CHANGELOG.md github-release  Deletes all releases marked as 'Draft' on GitHub and... release         Release changes added to [Unreleased] block validate        Command to validate the CHANGELOG.md for inconsistencies version         Command to retrieve versions from a CHANGELOG.md
+  create          Command to create a new (empty) CHANGELOG.md github-release  Deletes all releases marked as 'Draft' on GitHub and... release         Release changes added to [Unreleased] block to-json         Exports the contents of the CHANGELOG.md to a JSON file validate        Command to validate the CHANGELOG.md for inconsistencies version         Command to retrieve versions from a CHANGELOG.md
 ```